ddubny/ddubny.github.io/_pages/about.md

 <img src="https://github.com/ddubny/ddubny.github.io/blob/main/images/aboutme/knowlege.JPG?raw=true" style="height: auto; width: 100%;" >

 ◾ **Library and Information Science**
 As a first discipline, this is how I got into information technology.
-In particular, I am interested in <span style='background-color:#ffafe681'> Digital Curation </span> and <span style='background-color:#fffb8267'> Computational Social Science </span>.
+In particular, I am interested in **Digital Curation** and **Computational Social Science**.

 ◾ **Psychology**
 It started as a way to help a student government partner who was depressed.
 I currently use it to analyze behavioral and Physiological data.